-A MiniPlex-3PRO can combine several streams of data into one, but it cannot perform magic.
-It is obvious that if a MiniPlex-3PRO combines NMEA 0183 sentences from multiple sources, the total number of sentences that must be transmitted is the sum all sentences received from each source.
+A MiniPlex-3 can combine several streams of data into one, but it cannot perform magic.
+It is obvious that if a MiniPlex-3 combines NMEA 0183 sentences from multiple sources, the total number of sentences that must be transmitted is the sum all sentences received from each source.
 So, any output port that needs to transmit these sentences must have sufficient bandwidth to do so.

-The host ports is high speed and fast enough to transport all possible NMEA 0183 and NMEA 2000 data that is being received to a connected host.
+The Host ports are all high speed and fast enough to transport all possible NMEA 0183 and NMEA 2000 data that is being received to a connected host.
 The NMEA 0183 outputs however are not!